 Talking to your children in an age appropriate manner can help relieve some of the stress.
 They don’t need every detail but having parents on the same page with their children can be stress relieving.

-How do we talk to our children about what is taking place within the home?
+How do we talk to our children about our marriage problems?

 It’s important to realize that children rely on the home as being a stable environment.
 This helps your child thrive.
 Marital conflict does not mean you’re going to ruin your child, but there must be clear communication by parents.